UPcload/FitAnalytics-WebWidget-Android/README.md

  report.setShopLanguage("de");
  ```

+Send the reports via reporter with **reporter.execute(FITAPurchaseReport... fitaPurchaseReports)**.
+You can not re-use the reporter.
+Once you have called **execute(FITAPurchaseReport... fitaPurchaseReports)**.
 Calling the **AsyncTask** method **reporter.execute(FITAPurchaseReport... fitaPurchaseReports)** will fire the report(s) in the background in a single thread.
 Consult the [AsyncTask Documenation](https://developer.android.com/reference/android/os/AsyncTask) for more information.